iris-hep/analysis-grand-challenge/workshops/agctools2022/statistical-inference/README.md

   -b BACKEND, --backend BACKEND
                         pyhf backend str alias
 ```

+This will:
+* Locally download the pyhf pallet for the probability models from HEPData.
+* Initialize the local `funcX` client.
+* Serialize the inference functions.
+* Dispatch the serialized function to the `funcX` endpoint to be executed as jobs as resources become available.
+* Retrieve function output as the jobs finish.

 The output of this will be a JSON file `results.json` that contains the inference results for the mass hypotheses used (125 hypotheses in the case of the 1Lbb analysis).